 kyoto skyline with a pagoda in the background

 Kyoto is undoubtedly the most beautiful Japanese city.
-Following our Kyoto 2 day itinerary will give you a chance to enjoy the magnificent temples, enchanting gardens, the many Unesco World Heritage sites, and so much more!
+Following our 2 days Kyoto itinerary will give you a chance to enjoy the magnificent temples, enchanting gardens, the many Unesco World Heritage sites, and so much more!

 This post contains affiliate links, which means that if you purchase anything via them, we might earn a small commission – at no extra cost to you.
 Check our affiliate disclaimer for more information.